 New study says our gut bacteria could influence our weight loss

-Wouldn't it be great if practitioners could create personalised weight loss/ diet plans for their clients based on their gut microbiota?
+Wouldn't it be great if we practitioners could create personalised weight loss/ diet plans for their clients based on their gut microbiota?
 Well, a new study has looked into the possibility of doing just that.
 The results of this study, coupled with further research, could see us creating tailored nutrition plans that could help fight obesity.

 As part of the study, 62 individuals with increased waist circumference were involved in the 26 week randomised control trial.
 Stool samples of the participants were taken at the beginning of the trial before they were randomly allocated 2 different diets.1,2